 Here are a few types of emails that publishers can use:

 Apartment Therapy uses email automation to send baking lessons right to their subscribers’ inboxes.
 Subscribers receive daily lessons that guide them from novice to kitchen experts.
 And this type of opted-in, automated email pays, as open and click-through rates are around 55%.

 Research shows that the first 48 hours after sign up is when subscribers are the most engaged, and yet 41% of brands miss this window of time.
 Publishers can take advantage of this opportunity with an awesome welcome email.

-• A call to action that leads subscribers to your website
+- A CTA that leads subscribers to your website

 BuzzFeed sends a welcome email to each their newsletter lists to set the tone of what subscribers will receive and when they’ll get it.

-Many people assume personalization simply means adding a subscriber’s name to the subject line, but there are more heaps of ways to personalize an email including:
+Many people assume personalization simply means adding a subscriber’s name to the subject line, but there are lots of ways to personalize an email, including:

 - Business name

-- Specific subscriber interest like favorite author or a recent purchase
+- Specific subscriber interest like a favorite author or a recent purchase

 - Use images to match a subscriber’s location